ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

-The deadline for submission of full papers on the meeting web site is September 18, 2017.
+The deadline for full paper submission has EXTENDED TO MONDAY, SEPTEMBER 24th 11:59 p.m.
+(Hawaii time).
 Please see www.nrsmboulder.org for additional information, or contact the Student Paper Chair Prof. Erdem Topsakal, Dept. of ECE, Virginia Commonwealth University, firstname.lastname@example.org.
-Student papers and awards will be presented at the Plenary Session on Friday morning, January 5, 2018.
-Student Paper Competition participants will have the option of submitting their competition papers for the publication in a special section of the journal Radio Science.
+Student papers and awards will be presented at the Plenary event on Thursday morning, January 10, 2019.
+Student Paper Competition participants will have the option of submitting their competition papers for possible publication in a special section of the journal Radio Science.

 Rules and Guidelines for Paper Preparation

 - In addition to submitting a one-page abstract or two-page summary, a student must write as first author a full paper of up to 25 pages in length.
-The full paper must be submitted on the abstract/summary submission web site no later than 11:59 pm PDT on September 18, 2017.
+The full paper must be submitted on the abstract/summary submission website no later than 11:59 pm Hawaii time on September 17, 2018.
 To submit the paper, on the first page of abstract submissions, check the box "This paper is to be submitted to the Student Paper Competition".
-Then upload the full paper as well as the abstract on the following web page.
+Then upload the full paper as well as the abstract on the following web page (both must be uploaded).

-- The topic of the paper must be related to the field of one of URSI's 10 Commissions.
+- The topic of the paper must be related to the field of one or more of URSI's 10 Commissions.
 Students must indicate to which URSI Commission or Commissions (maximum of two) the topic of their paper is most relevant.

 - The length of the paper must not exceed 25 double-spaced pages, including figures.
 The text and caption font must be 12-point Times Roman.
 In using the Radio Science manuscript format, line numbers are not required, nor is it essential to start each Section on a new page.

-- University students in normal pursuit of an B.S., M.S. or Ph.D. degree are eligible to enter a paper in the competition.
-The student must be enrolled in a U.S. college or university as of September 18, 2017.
+- University students in normal pursuit of a B.S., M.S., or Ph.D. degree are eligible to enter a paper in the competition.
+The student must be enrolled in a U.S. college or university as of September 17, 2018.